FelixOnline/v2/content/articles/2018-05-11-clash-of-cultures-giskin-day.md

 Throughout the course every week there is a field trip; we’ve been to lots of galleries, we’ve also been to the law courts, we’ve been to museums.
 We’ve worked in partnership with the Chelsea Physic Garden to learn about the history of pharmaceuticals, and we’ve had a lot of wonderful workshops with practising artists who are inspired by medicine and science.
 Students have had a chance to have a go at these various art-forms, like life drawing and sculpture, as well as learning about the medical contexts of the arts.

+> “The arts give you, first and foremost, the opportunity to learn to manage ambiguity”

 **F: And what’s the reaction been like from the students on the course?**

 G: Well, naturally, the students who choose our course do tend to think of themselves as being interdisciplinary and interested.
 But, I guess, it’s slight different now with intercalated BSc, because we’ve got students who are attracted to the philosophy component, or the law component, perhaps more than the art.
 Probably a greater proportion of them feel slightly like a fish out of water when it comes to art.
 But our mantra is: you don’t have to be artistic to do the course, it’s all about creativity and giving it a go; the process is far more important than the product.